 When we are focusing solely on observing, we will implement a RED LIGHT ONLY rule.
 The main reason is to help keep your eyes adapted to the dark at night, and white lights will ruin that.
-If you only have a white flashlight, you may still bring it as we’ll cover it with cellophane.
-Just please be careful and don’t shine any lights at all, especially near a telescope while the camera’s shutters are open.
+If people are doing long exposure imaging, you may get asked not to shine any lights at all, especially near a telescope while the camera’s shutters are open.
 Some telescopes have glow tape on their legs to help people see them at night.

 Food and Drinks / Amenities

-We’ll have water, and we’ll provide the entree (most likely hot dogs) until they run out.
+We’ll have water, and we’ll provide the entree (most likely grilled hot dogs) until they run out.
 If you desire to bring your own drinks and snacks to have for yourselves or share, you are more than welcome to that.
 There are some park tables and fire pits provided, but make sure it belongs to our campsite.
 Whatever you bring, please make sure we leave the park in the same condition we arrived in !

 You don’t need to bring any equipment to enjoy the party.
 There will be personal telescopes, and if you would like to bring yours please do so!
 But if you don’t have any, you are more than welcome to look through them!
 You’ll be told this in person, but please don’t put your hands on any equipment without authorization!